 This faith-based organization confronts American and World Leaders about their policies to end hunger everywhere.
 The organization's approach is one of education, analyzing the world's hunger problem and devising strategies to combat it.
-Bread for the World teaches policymakers, opinion leaders, its advocacy network, and the public about the hunger problem, producing studies and developing educational resources.
+Bread for the World Institute teaches policymakers, opinion leaders, its advocacy network, and the public about the hunger problem, producing studies and developing educational resources.
 The organization believes that empowering people is the key to real progress toward ending hunger.

 04 of 10

 This organization oversees feeding New York City's hungry, a big job for anyone.
 It was founded in 1983 as a response to the increasing number of people seeking emergency food assistance in New York City.

 The Food Bank For New York City works to end food poverty and increase access to affordable, nutritious food for low-income New Yorkers throughout the five boroughs.
 The Food Bank's initiatives focus on direct services, food sourcing and distribution, nutrition and health education, financial empowerment, disaster relief, and policy and research.Continue to 5 of 10 below.

 05 of 10

 Having joined forces with the Grameen Foundation in 2016, this California-based charity focuses on helping the poor, women, in particular, battle hunger.
-With sustainable and innovative solutions, this organization strives to offer self-help solutions to fight against chronic hunger, equipping poor families with education and health services to improve their financial situations, protect their health, and achieve lasting food security.
+With sustainable and innovative solutions, Freedom from Hunger strives to offer self-help solutions to fight against chronic hunger, equipping poor families with education and health services to improve their financial situations, protect their health, and achieve lasting food security.

 06 of 10